nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_ubuntu.md

 The security server runs on the following platforms:

-* Ubuntu Server 14.04 Long-Term Support (LTS) operating system on a 64-bit platform.
+* Ubuntu Server 14.04 and 18.04 Long-Term Support (LTS) operating system on a 64-bit platform.
 The security server software is distributed as .deb packages through the official X-Road repository at https://artifactory.niis.org/xroad-release-deb/
 * Red Hat Enterprise Linux 7.3 (RHEL7) or newer operating system.
 See [IG-SS-RHEL7](ig-ss_x-road_v6_security_server_installation_guide_for_rhel7.md) for more information.

 The software can be installed both on physical and virtualized hardware (of the latter, Xen and Oracle VirtualBox have been tested).